containers/podman-desktop/website/docs/compose/podman-compose.md

 ```sh
 podman-compose -f compose.yaml up -d
 ```
 The `compose.yaml` file contains definitions for multiple containers within the `flask-redis` project.
-If you are new to this, read more about Compose files [here](https://github.com/compose-spec/compose-spec/blob/master/spec.md#compose-file).

 ![img1](img/image2.png)

-### 3. Manage these containers with Podman Desktop
+### 3. Manage Compose with Podman Desktop

 In order to check if the containers are running as expected, open Podman Desktop and click on the ‘Containers’ option on the left side of the application.
 You will notice that the containers are bundled together under a Pod named `flask-redis (compose)` in this case.
-Here, the compose within the bracket indicates that it is generated from a compose YAML file.
+Here, the compose within the bracket indicates that it is generated from a Compose YAML file.

 ![img2](img/image1.png)